RetroDECK/ES-DE/INSTALL.md

 vlc/
 ```

-**Copy the required DLL files to the EmulationStation build directory:**
+**Copy the required DLL files to the ES-DE build directory:**

 As there's no package manager in Windows and no way to handle dependencies, we need to ship all the required shared libraries with the application.

-Copy the following files to the `emulationstation-de` build directory.
+Copy the following files to the **emulationstation-de** build directory.
 Most of them will come from the packages that were provided in the previous steps of this guide:

 ```
 FreeImage.dll